gmarimon98/dd-srd/content/character-stats/stress.md

 If a character rests for an non-trivial period of time in a non-stressful and safe environment, such as in between sessions, they rest.
 The GM determines the quality of rest from the following list based on the story.
 For example, sleeping in a cold cavern with no sleeping bags might result in a short rest, while having a weekend-long vacation at a cozy inn might result in a full rest.

-- **Short Rest**: Gain six boons to spend on the Boons table on recovery options.
+- **Short Rest**: Gain six boons to spend on recovery options from the Boons table.
-- **Medium Rest**: Gain ten boons to spend on the Boons table on recovery options.
+- **Medium Rest**: Gain ten boons to spend on recovery options from the Boons table.
-- **Long Rest**: Gain fourteen boons to spend on the Boons table on recovery options.
+- **Long Rest**: Gain fourteen boons to spend on recovery options from the Boons table.
 - **Full Rest**: Clear all your stress and recover all your tags.

 ## Death